Maternal-Fetal Medicine at RWJBarnabas Health

 • Gestational hypertension.
 High blood pressure that first occurs in the second half (after 20 weeks) of pregnancy.
 Although gestational hypertension usually goes away after childbirth, it may increase the risk of developing hypertension in the future.

-The effects of high blood pressure range from mild to severe and may include:
+The effects of hypertension range from mild to severe and may include:

 • Fetal growth restriction.
 High blood pressure can decrease the flow of nutrients to the baby through the placenta.

 • Preeclampsia.
-In severe cases, women develop preeclampsia, which is increased blood pressure that affects organ function.
-This condition is more likely to occur in women with chronic high blood pressure than in women with normal blood pressure.
+In severe cases, some women develop preeclampsia, which is when the increased blood pressure affects organ function.
+This condition is more likely to occur in women with chronic high blood pressure than in women who usually have normal blood pressure outside of pregnancy.

 • Preterm delivery.
-If the placenta is not providing enough nutrients and oxygen to your baby, it may be decided that early delivery is better for your baby than allowing the pregnancy to continue.
+If the placenta can't provide enough nutrients and oxygen to your baby, your doctor may decide that early delivery is better for your baby than allowing the pregnancy to continue.

 • Cesarean delivery.
 Women with hypertension are more likely to have a cesarean delivery than women with normal blood pressure.